organic-chemistry/simunano/README.rst

 If not set the simulation will create reads with single forks starting at 1kb and going to 50 kb.
 If set several forks will be present on the read.
-The density of origins being controlled by *--average_distance_between_ori* 50000, which set the average distance between origins in bp.
+The density of origins being controlled by **--average_distance_between_ori** 50000, which set the average distance between origins in bp.

---n_conf control the number of simulated set of origin
+**--n_conf control** the number of simulated set of origin

--- time_per_mrt control the number of simulated Brdu pulse per configuration (a pulse is charactarised by a starting time drawed randomly between 0 and 3/5 of the maximum replication time)
+**--time_per_mrt** control the number of simulated Brdu pulse per configuration (a pulse is charactarised by a starting time drawed randomly between 0 and 3/5 of the maximum replication time)

---read_per_time control the number of truncated fiber extracted per Brdu pulse.
+**--read_per_time** control the number of truncated fiber extracted per Brdu pulse.
 (Right now the distribution is log normal)

 All the parameter of the pulse and fork can be secified  using:
---parameter_file whose default is set to data/params.json .
+**--parameter_file** whose default is set to data/params.json .
 Right now all the fork on a fiber have the same parameters.
 The distribution of the parameter can be uniform, fixed (Set to choices with only one choice), a choice between different value, or from a list comming from an experiment, or from a pomegranatee gaussian mixture.
 See data/params.json for an example.

+it creates by defaults three files, whose prefix can be set by **--prefix** (Right now you must create a directory)
+  * a *.fa* file which alternate unique id and the percent of Brdu incorporation along the reads
+  * a  *_paramters.txt* file which contain all the parameters of the forks
+  * a  *_all_speeds.txt* file which contain the speeds of all the forks on the reads Additionnaly it can output:
+  * with **--ground_truth** a *_gt.fa* which contain the same information as the *.fa* file but without noise
+  * with **--fork_position** a file which contain all the positions of the ascending part of the fork as well as their direction
 .. _pyscaffold-notes:

 Note